Indonesian Institute of the Arts, Surakarta

-Indonesian Institute of the Arts, Surakarta (Institut Seni Indonesia Surakarta; abbreviated by ISI Surakarta) is an arts university in Surakarta, Central Java, Indonesia.
+Indonesia Institute of the Arts, Surakarta (Institut Seni Indonesia Surakarta; abbreviated by ISI Surakarta) is an arts institute in Surakarta, Central Java, Indonesia.
 They are famous for teaching karawitan, wayang, Javanese dance, and other traditional crafts.
 The rector is Dr. Drs Guntur, M.Hum.

 History

 The institute began in 1964 under the name Karawitan Arts Academy of Indonesia (Indonesian: Akademi Seni Karawitan Indonesia).
 By 1973, with the release of a decree from the Education and Cultural Ministry, the academy was able to open up a bachelor's degree program for Karawitan.
 In 1988, the academy underwent a structural and name change and became Indonesian Arts College of Surakarta (Indonesian: Sekolah Tinggi Seni Indonesia Surakarta).
 It was only in 2006 that the name Indonesian Institute of the Arts Surakarta became the official name of the school.

 Logo and philosophy

 The institute unveiled its new logo in 2017.
 The new logo is a swan chimera in red and contains several parts, each with its own meaning.